Is a "leaky" gut a proven medical diagnosis?

 Chronic fatigue syndrome

-People already predisposed to Crohn’s disease or Inflammatory Bowel Disease (IBD) and type 1 diabetes, Celiac disease — all autoimmune diseases, may have a higher than normal “intestinal permeability.”
+People already predisposed to Crohn’s disease or Inflammatory Bowel Disease (IBD) and type 1 diabetes, Celiac disease—all autoimmune diseases, may have a higher than normal “intestinal permeability.”

 What is unclear is whether this "intestinal permeability" is related to symptoms or some of the medical conditions listed above.

-If you are concerned of a "leaky gut" you may want to test to see if your intestines are absorbing the small nutrients correctly and blocking the large food particles and germs that could cause inflammation.
+If you are concerned about a "leaky gut" you may want to test to see if your intestines are absorbing the small nutrients correctly and blocking the large food particles and germs that could cause inflammation.

 The first thing to know is that testing is both costly and time-consuming.
 More importantly, it will not change the clinical management and treatment.
 Thus, there is no point in getting it done.
 The same applies to the home testing kits found on the internet.